OfficeDev/hands-on-labs/O3653/O3653-17 Users and Groups/lab.md

         [HttpPost]
         public async Task<ActionResult> Index(FormCollection fc, string searchString) {
-            // Search for users with name or mail that includes searchString var client = GetGraphServiceClient();
+            // Search for users with name or mail that includes searchString. var client = GetGraphServiceClient();

             List<Group> groups = new List<Group>();

-            // Graph query for groups, filtering by displayName, mail and mailNickname
+            // Graph query for groups, filtering by displayName, mail, and mailNickname.
-            // Only query for displayName, userPrincipalName, id of matching users through select try
+            // Only query for displayName, userPrincipalName, id of matching users through select. try
             {
                 var result = await client.Groups.Request().Top(10).Filter("startswith(displayName,'" + searchString +
                 "') or startswith(mail,'" + searchString +
                 "') or startswith(mailNickname,'" + searchString + "')").Select("displayName,description,id").GetAsync();

-                // Add users to the list and return to the view foreach (Group _group in result)
+                // Add users to the list and return to the view. foreach (Group _group in result)
                 {
                     groups.Add(_group);